some-coder/dutch-kbqa/documentation/install-model-dependencies.md

 This will create an empty Conda environment at `source/py-model/.conda-env`, relative to the project's root directory.

-One step remains: activate your just-created Conda environment by executing
+Next, activate your just-created Conda environment by executing

 ```sh
 conda activate $PWD/.conda-env